BAPTISMS, WEDDINGS & FUNERALS

 At St Peter's we offer two ways of celebrating the arrival of a new baby in the Church: Thanksgiving or Baptism.

-Thanksgiving is a special act of worship and celebration where we give thanks for your child and pray for them.
+The Thanksgiving service (also known as a Dedication service) is a special act of worship and celebration where we give thanks for your child and pray for them.

 Bringing your child for baptism means that you wish them to be part of God's family and will help them take their part in the life and worship of the Church.
 You make promises for yourself and on behalf of your child.
 Baptism marks the start of a journey of faith for your child in which they will grow in knowledge and experience, learning to turn away from the wrong and turn towards Christ.